Psy-Fer/ccflux/docs/src/admin-dashboard.md

 ## Billed tokens by user

 A horizontal bar chart of total billed tokens per user over the last 30 days.
-This is the primary tool for identifying power users who may need a higher-tier seat.
+The primary tool for identifying power users who may need a higher-tier seat.

 ---

 ## Billed tokens by model

-A horizontal bar chart of total billed tokens grouped by model (e.g. `claude-sonnet-4-6`, `claude-opus-4-5`).
-Use this to understand your model distribution and plan cost.
+A horizontal bar chart of total billed tokens grouped by model (e.g. `claude-sonnet-4-6`, `claude-opus-4-7`).
+Use this to understand your model distribution and estimate cost.

 ---

 ## Usage by user table

-A sortable table with one row per user:
+A table with one row per active user (last 30 days):

 | Column | Description |
 |--------|-------------|